openstack/ci-log-processing/README.rst

 Testing
 -------

-The part of Openstack CI log processing runs a complete testing and continuous-integration environment, powered by `Zuul
+The part of OpenStack CI log processing runs a complete testing and continuous-integration environment, powered by `Zuul
 <https://zuul-ci.org/>`__.